lukesky19/SkyPrestige/README.md

 ## Permissions
 * `skyprestige.command.skyprestige` - Base Command Permission
 * `skyprestige.command.skyprestige.help` - The permission to view the plugin's help message.
+* `skyprestige.command.skyprestige.requirements` - The permission to view the required prestige points for a particular prestige level.
 * `skyprestige.command.skyprestige.progress` - The permission to open the GUI that displays the progress for the next prestige level.
 * `skyprestige.command.skyprestige.rewards` - The permission to open the GUI that displays the rewards for the next prestige level.
 * `skyprestige.command.skyprestige.exchange` - The permission to open the GUI that allows players to exchange prestige points.